juju/docs/src/en/tut-lxd.md

 Title: Using Juju locally (LXD) - tutorial
 TODO:  Warning: Ubuntu release versions hardcoded
-       tutorials at the bottom may get renamed sudo is not required for lxd > 3.0.1 (edit when appropriate)
+       tutorials at the bottom may get renamed

 # Using Juju locally (LXD) - tutorial